bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Step 5: Publishing a Model

 The next step is to deploy the models to an HTTP endpoint that will interpret the sentences we send it.
 Click the **Publish** button in the upper left-hand corner, and then **Publish web service** in the resulting window.
 After a couple of moments, you will see a url that makes your models available as a web service.
-LUIS will look like this:
+LUIS will look like the below screenshot.

 ![Publish LUIS app](./Images/publish.png)